speedscale/proxymock-examples/CONTRIBUTING.md

 Hey there, intrepid engineer! 🛠️
 So, you've found your way to this repository, and now you're thinking,

-*"I love not writing mocks and integration tests, I'd like to help others avoid doing work just liek me!"*
+*"I love not writing mocks and integration tests, I'd like to help others avoid doing work just like me!"*

 Good news—you absolutely can! 🎉